crscheid/arduino-chair/README.md

 This project contains the Arduino controller code to modify a [Hot Wheels Wild Thing](https://fisher-price.mattel.com/shop/en-us/fp/power-wheels/power-wheels-wild-thing-orange-dfv03) ride-on vehicle for children with mobility needs.

+**DISCLAIMER: The author of this code is not responsible for any injuries to any person or damages to any object including the car caused by the modifications.
+Any type of modification will also void the warranty provided by the manufacturer of the car.**

-Original credits for this project go to [FRC Team 1939](https://www.instructables.com/id/Wild-Thing-Modification/) who outlined how to do the modification.
+Original credits for this project go to [FRC Team 1939](https://www.frcteam1939.com) who outlined [how to do the modification](https://www.instructables.com/id/Wild-Thing-Modification/).
 This project code follows this approach.
 However for this project, the Arduino controller code was modified to suit our needs.

 ## Modifications from FRC Team 1939 Code